Abalone Shell

 Quartz

-The most abundant mineral on earth, quartz has many variations used for gemstones including amethyst, citrine and smoky quartz.
+Quartz is the most abundant mineral on earth, with many variations being used for gemstones, including amethyst, citrine and smoky quartz.

 Quartz Movement

-A movement within clocks and watches using an electronic oscillator regulated by a quartz crystal, to keep time.
-The movement found in many standard watches, a quartz movement uses a battery as it’s power source.
+A quartz movement within clocks and watches uses an electronic oscillator regulated by a quartz crystal to keep time.
+Quartz movements are found in many standard watches and use a battery as their power source.

 R